andreww/fox/DoX/wxml.md

 (**standalone**) *logical*: is this document standalone [REF]?
   *default: absent*

 Add XML declaration to the first line of output.
-If used, then the file must have been opened with `addDecl = .false.`, and this must be the first wxml call to the document.
+If used, then the file must have been opened with `addDecl = .false.`, and this must be the first wxml call to the document.o

+NB Note that if the encoding is specified, and is specified to not be UTF-8, then if the specified encoding does not match that supported by the Fortran processor, you may end up with output you do not expect.

 * `xml_AddDOCTYPE`
 **name** *string*: DOCTYPE name